Jump to content

 Entry requirements:

-The initiative aims to support young people aged 18+ from low-income families, and applicants interested must meet the following criteria:
+The initiative aims to support individuals aged 18+ in full-time education from lower socio-economic backgrounds, and applicants must meet the following criteria:

 • Not planning on attending university, and